trentm/node-bunyan/README.md

 ## Serializers

-Bunyan has a concept of **"serializers" to produce a JSON-able object from a JavaScript object**, so you can easily do the following:
+Bunyan has a concept of **"serializer" functions to produce a JSON-able object from a JavaScript object**, so you can easily do the following:

 ```js
 log.info({req: <request object>}, 'something about handling this request');
 ```

+and have the `req` entry in the log record be just a reasonable subset of `<request object>` fields (or computed data about those fields).

-Serializers is a mapping of log record field name, "req" in this example, to a serializer function.
-That looks like this:
+A logger instance can have a `serializers` mapping of log record field name ("req" in this example) to a serializer function.
+When creating the log record, Bunyan will call the serializer function for fields of that name.
+An example:

 ```js
 function reqSerializer(req) {